-A little prickle never hurt nobody… at least that’s what beauticians across the country are saying.
+A little prickle never hurt anyone… at least that’s what beauticians across the country are saying.
 They’re flipping the script when it comes to prickly plants with the new trend in self-care: cactus.
-Our very own Omni Rancho Las Palmas Resort & Spa have turned what sounds like an oxymoron into a specialty with their Nopal Cactus Massage.
+Our very own Omni Rancho Las Palmas Resort & Spa has turned what sounds like an oxymoron into a specialty with its Nopal Cactus Massage.
 We needed more information to get on-board with this trend, so you probably do too.

 Both the pad of the cactus and the prickly pear fruit are edible and regularly used in Mexican cuisine, found in recipes like nopalitos cactus salad and prickly pear cactus margaritas.
 Similar in texture to okra, the pad is crispy and sticky with a tart flavor.
 Try using nopal in your next salad for an added crunch or grilling the nopals for 10 minutes to slice and serve.

 As for the prickly pear, don’t let the name fool you—this pear-shaped fruit has no relation to a pear at all.
 The fruit, often referred to as “tuna,” has a sweet, mild flavor profile that tastes like a cross between a ripe melon and bubblegum.
 From juices to jams, prickly pear fruit can be served both cooked and raw to experience its unique taste.

 The Nopal Cactus Massage